sauravRajput90/MAINFLOW-task-3/README.md

 -__Grids__: Display gridlines for better readability.
 -__Legends__: Explain the meaning of different plot elements.
 -__Annotations__: Add text or arrows to highlight specific points.

+## Data Preparation
+-__Data Cleaning__: Ensure your data is clean and free from errors or inconsistencies.
+-__Data Scaling__: Consider scaling your data if necessary to improve visualization.
+-__Data Types__: Understand the data types you're working with (numerical, categorical) for appropriate plot choices.